-This in itself is pretty interesting, and it is a deep, fast and fairly furious water that I think would suck you in to your death.
+This in itself is pretty interesting, and it is a deep, fast and fairly furious water that I think would suck you in, to your death.
 Not sure if anyone has survived the tunnel underneath?

 We then get to swim.
 Tiny fish all swim around.
 I didn’t stop long enough to have them nibble at my toes for a photo, but others did!

-We used rock slides as slippery dips, and jumped in to various pools.
-It was really full on.
+We used rock slides as slippery dips and jumped into various pools.
+It was really full-on.

 Somewhere in it all, I twisted my knee.

 I was so exhilarated that it all paled into insignificance as I hobbled out.
-We drip dried and wandered back to the truck.
+We drip-dried and wandered back to the truck.

 As we drove off we suddenly realized a French Canadian man had been left behind so we drove back for him.
-Apparently he had been called and ignore the group and wandered off for more photos.
-We waited a good 20 minutes until they found him, and he had no idea how he had been nearly left behind, or the inconvenience he caused.
-It was a classic line when my did finally hop on the truck and my son said “What were you thinking Tom, going off like that?.
+Apparently, he had been called and ignore the group and wandered off for more photos.
+We waited a good 20 minutes until they found him, and he had no idea how he had been nearly left behind or the inconvenience he caused.
+It was a classic line when I did finally hop on the truck and my son said “What were you thinking Tom, going off like that?.
 Everyone knows you never leave the group!”
 I felt like I was hearing my own voice, and the rest of the group laughed!

-Finally arriving back after an hour long bumpy road, I jumped into a lovely hot shower.
-Oh it was nice!
-I headed up for a glass of red wine, and dinner, and a lovely guy brought me some menthol cream for my twisted knee.
+Finally arriving back after an hour-long bumpy road, I jumped into a lovely hot shower.
+Oh, it was nice!
+I headed up for a glass of red wine, and dinner and a lovely guy brought me some menthol cream for my twisted knee.

-We enjoyed learning about how the cocoa pods are ripe, and tasting the raw beans inside.
+We enjoyed learning about how the cocoa pods are ripe and tasting the raw beans inside.

 We visited the bat caves in the evening, which are close to the town of Lanquin.
 I have no great photos as the camera was still drying out.
 It was amazing as the bats flew out in their thousands, darting around us.
-There was a smart guy telling us bats were blind, but we came back and the kids and I Googled that bats actually can see, but use thermal heat like a radar to avoid hitting things.
+There was a smart guy telling us bats were blind, but we came back and the kids and I Googled that bats actually can see but use thermal heat like a radar to avoid hitting things.
 Education really does come alive for children when you take them to see things, not just read about them.
 We carefully walked back in the dark with our flashlights.
 This area is really, really slippery, dangerous and the path is not fenced off.
 It runs right by a raging river.
-So we took a lot of small and careful steps getting back.
+So we took a lot of small and careful steps to get back.

 My photos are terrible as there was water still in the camera.

 Back a the hostel we met up with others that had not done a tour but had made their own way to both Semuc Champey and also to the bat caves.
 They hadn’t even seen any bats.
-Sometimes it pays to get a guide, and I must say the tours with the hostel are better that a lot of the local hostels.
+Sometimes it pays to get a guide, and I must say the tours with the hostel are better than a lot of the local hostels.
 We found ours to be less expensive and to include more things (like the tubing), and we went for longer.